mzmine/mzmine_documentation/docs/module_docs/id_spectra_NIST/NIST-ms-search.md

   (`hr_msms_nist`, `lr_msms_nist`, `apci_msms_nist`).

 Every library of the required content found in the installation is searched, so libraries do not have to be picked by hand.
-The search type actually used is written to the log and shown in the task description.

 !!! warning